J. D. Smith (offensive tackle)

 Jesse Daley Smith (born May 27, 1936) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Philadelphia Eagles and Detroit Lions.
+He was the starting right tackle on the Eagles' 1960 NFL Championship team.
 He was named to the Pro Bowl in 1961.
 Smith played college football for Rice Owls and was selected in the second round of the 1959 NFL draft.
+He was an honorable mention All-American in 1958, and was selected first-team All-Southwest Conference that season.